mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 At the time of this writing, the "competing" selector in the user-agent stylesheet is `a:any-link`, which has a specificity of 0-1-1.
 While this is greater than the 0-0-0 selector in the author stylesheet, the two specificity weights are never compared.
 Learn more about [how specificity weight is calculated](/en-US/docs/Web/CSS/Specificity#how_is_specificity_calculated).

+Origin precedence always beats selector specificity.
 If an element property is styled with a normal style declaration in multiple stylesheet origins, the author style sheet will override the redundant normal properties declared in a user agent stylesheet.
 Every.
 Single.
 Time.
 If the style is important, the user agent stylesheet wins.
 Every.
 Single.
 Time.
 Cascade origin precedence ensures there are no specificity conflicts between origins.

 One last thing to note before moving on: order of appearance, or _proximity_ only becomes relevant when the competing declarations in the origin and layer having precedence have the same specificity.

 We now understand “cascade origin precedence,” but what is “cascade layer precedence”?
-We will answer that question by addressing what cascade layers are, how styles are assigned to cascade layers, and how the browser determines which layer has precedence.
+We will answer that question by addressing what cascade layers are, how they are ordered, and how styles are assigned to cascade layers.
+We'll cover regular layers, nested layers, and anonymous layers.
 Let's first discuss what cascade layers are and what issues they solve.

 ## The what and why of cascade layers